Piasy/BigImageViewer/README.md

 This library show big image with Subsampling Scale Image View, so it only uses very little memory.
 And this library support using different image load libraries, so it's full featured!

+If you are interested in how does this library work, you can refer to [this issue](https://github.com/Piasy/BigImageViewer/issues/8), and [Subsampling Scale Image View](https://github.com/davemorrissey/subsampling-scale-image-view).

 ## Performance

 Memory usage of different libraries: